Hyperacusis: Causes and risk factors

+Recently, it has been discovered that individuals with one copy of the GJB2 (Cx26) genetic mutation exhibit hearing that is more sensitive than average, akin to hyperacusis.
+These individuals appear to be at greater risk for damage from noise.

-Some psychoactive drugs such as LSD, methaqualone, or phencyclidine can cause hyperacusis.
+Some psychoactive drugs such as LSD, methaqualone, benzodiazepines, or phencyclidine can cause hyperacusis.
 An antibiotic, ciprofloxacin, has also been seen to be a cause, known as ciprofloxacin-related hyperacusis.
 Benzodiazepine withdrawal syndrome is also a possible cause.

-Audiologists may advise against using hearing protection in normal sound environments, claiming it can cause or worsen hyperacusis.
-Preliminary research showed that people with hyperacusis can experience an exacerbation of their symptoms when not adequately protecting themselves against loud sounds.

-An acoustic shock can also occur after exposure to an unexpected moderately loud to loud noise, even if this does not necessarily result in permanent cochlear damage.
+Epidemiology

+Prevalence estimates for hyperacusis vary widely in the literature, and further epidemiological data is needed.
+No gender differences have yet been established among hyperacusis patients.
+Hyperacusis appears to be more severe in younger patients.